 In Season 1, a witch told Daenerys, who was pregnant with Khal Drogo's baby, that she couldn't have children.
 Dany took it to heart, but how reliable is this witch?
 As Refinery29 points out, it's the witch who said that she put a curse on Daenerys so that she would never be able to have human children, only dragon ones.
 Dany visits the maegi Mirri Maz Duur to help her heal her Khal Drogo, who was stabbed by his fellow Dothraki, Mago.
 But, the maegi double crosses her, swearing she'll bring Drogo back only to instead turn him into a vegetable as revenge for what the Khal did to her city.
 Her blood magic also results in the Khaleesi loses her unborn baby, which may or may not be a sacrifice.

-On the show, Daenerys is heartbroken and asks the maegi whether Drogo will ever be the same.
+On the show, Daenerys's son is lost, leaving her heartbroken, and she asks the maegi whether Drogo will ever be the same.
 "When the sun rises in the west and sets in the east," Mirri Maz Duur says.
 "When the seas go dry and mountains blow in the wind like leaves."
 But, in George R.R.
 Martin's book, The Song Of Ice and Fire, Mirri Maz Duur ended that statement with, "When your womb quickens again, and you bear a living child.
 Then, he will return, and not before."

 What does this prophecy mean?
 No one really knows quite yet, but that hasn't stopped anyone from coming up with their own theories.
 Most of those theories deal with where Khaleesi needs to travel in order to bear a living child.
 The west could mean Westeros, while those mountains could be the ones beyond the Wall.
 Maybe Dany needs to take a page from Melisandre's book and travel to Asshai, the same ancient city where the Red Priestess gave birth to that shadow baby.